psaux-it/wordpress-nginx-cache-docker/README.md

 - ✅ **WordPress** (6.7.1) with **PHP-FPM** (8.2)
 - ✅ **MySQL** (8) for database management
-- ✅ **FastCGI cache** setup ready with **Nginx** (1.27.3)
+- ✅ **FastCGI** cache ready with **Nginx** (1.27.3)
-- ✅ **WP-CLI** ready for plugin and theme installations
+- ✅ **WP-CLI** ready for plugin and theme installations (safe without --allow-root)
 - ✅ Includes all dependencies required for the **NPP plugin**
 - ✅ Isolated and secure **PHP process owner** for enhanced security and performance
 - ✅ Built with **bindfs** (1.17.7) for FUSE-based mounting of **Nginx Cache Path**
 - ✅ Supports a wide range of **PHP extensions**
+- ✅ All containers powered by **Debian 12** for a stable, consistent environment"

 ## 🔑 Environment Variables

 Please check the **.env** file for the environment variables used by the project.

 Some variables can be directly modified by the user to customize the setup, while others are integral to the project's core configuration.
-Changing these core variables may require adjustments in other parts of the project to maintain proper integration and workflow.
+Changing these core variables may require some work to adjust other parts of the project to maintain proper integration and workflow.
+Enjoy customizing it to suit your needs! 😜

 ## ⚙️️ Setup Instructions